-FINC 4230 Securities Analysis 3 credits 3 class hours
+FINC 4230 Securities Analysis 3 Credits

 This course examines some of the key assumptions underlying the major areas of investments, i.e. portfolio theory, derivative asset pricing, and asset valuation.
 It provides a thorough examination of various topics found in the academic as well as financial press.